iitmcvg/presentations/tgif-july/PITCHME.md

 * continual work is needed to develop expertise

++++

+* Our objective will always be to improve quality

+* This includes:
+    - Technical expertise (optimised pipelines, more experimentation)
+    - Content management
+    - People management
 ---

+## Section 3: Semester Plan

+---

-## Section 3 : 3.1 Work we take up
+### 3.1 Work we take up

 * Projects of two kinds